 When to Grow Zinnias Indoors from Seed

 When starting indoors, sow zinnia seeds 4-6 weeks before the season’s last frost.
-You can find your average last frost date HERE.
+Your average last frost date can be found here.

 Zinnias can also be sown directly in the ground as soon as the threat of freezing has passed.